 I told her my family had been the same way.
 I grew up believing that adults didn’t struggle and that they were superheroes who always knew exactly what to do and when.

 After I left, I could not stop thinking about our conversation.
 We left there feeling guilty that our children know we are not perfect.
 By the time I got home, I felt differently about our struggles.

 I immediately texted her and I want to share my thoughts with you in case you are struggling too.

 I don’t think that parents keeping struggles to themselves serves our kids well.
 It didn’t for me.
-It made me think when I grew up that there was something wrong with me because I didn’t know exactly how to hand things.
+It made me think when I grew up that there was something wrong with me because I didn’t know exactly how to handle things perfectly.
 I felt like I was failing because I struggle.

-The struggle IS real and our children need to seed us triumph.
+The struggle IS real mom, and our children need to seed us triumph.